curry0622/Money-Tracker-Linebot/README.md

-# A Linbot that tracks your money
+# A linebot that tracks your money

 > If you want to be rich, you need to be accountable of your money first.